c0repwn3r/c0repwn3r/README.md

 I'm a programmer and a current developer @ Unemployed..
 I also enjoy doing things on my own.

-I'm currently working on RWCMP (remote windows computer managment protocol), a way to remotley manage Windows machines.
+I'm currently working on blackf8, a windows 10 exploit.

 I'm learning x86 Assembly - a great language to understand how computers work.